openstack-archive/fuel-plugin-lma-collector/doc/user/source/overview.rst

 * The health status metrics for the OpenStack services which are sent to Nagios (or via SMTP) for alerting and escalation purposes.
 * The annotation messages which are sent to InfluxDB.
-The annotation messages contain information about what caused a service cluster or node cluster to change a state.
+The annotation messages contain information about what caused a service cluster or node cluster to change state.
   The annotation messages provide root cause analysis hints whenever possible.
   The annotation messages are also used to construct the alert notifications that are sent via SMTP or to Nagios.